Bridging the gap between you and your audience

 - Include clear audio: people will tolerate poor video but won’t stand bad audio.
 Use a good mic and drown out the background noise.

 Tips on how not to be a nervous scaredy cat on video

-- Practise in private.
-Create stuff and delete it in the comfort of your own private room.
+Create stuff and delete it in the comfort of your own private space.

-- Draw a figure, place it behind the lens and talk to that.
+Get a small photo or draw a figure, then put it near the lens and talk to it.

-- Record in short bursts and use jump cuts to put the content together, so you don’t have to do long takes (helps with your breathing).
+Use “jump cuts” to put the content together, so you don’t have to do long takes.